-Supergirl Returns #11.
-This is the first of six short chapters - I should post them reasonably quickly, I hope.
+This is the last of six chapters.
 All characters belong to their respective creators, giant megacorporations of doom, etc. and there is no intent to infringe on copyright.
-DC Movieverse / NCIS.
+DC Movieverse / DC Comics / Batman / Supergirl

 Five Dates Supergirl Didn't Enjoy… And One She Did

 Marcus L Rowland

 Linda's phone rings silently (to normal people) as she's leaving the campus library.
 The ultrasonic ring tone tells her that it's Batman calling, and an emergency.
 Seconds later she's changing into her costume in Pasadena, and taking the call.